sairajB/wavePlay/README.md

-# Hand Gesture Control
+# WavePlay

 ## Description

-Hand Gesture Control is a project designed to facilitate hands-free interaction with computers, particularly for individuals with disabilities.
+WavePlay is a project designed to facilitate hands-free interaction with computers, particularly for individuals with disabilities.
 By leveraging real-time hand gesture recognition, this project enables users to control keyboard actions without the need for traditional input devices such as keyboards or mice.

 ## Table of Contents